-- Manually You can change the current data manually using the Configuration\SET TO DEFAULTS and by editing menu items that relate to mode data..
+- Manually You can change the current data manually using the Configuration\SET TO DEFAULTS or the Configuration\Advanced\SCSI\Mode Parameters\LC Display\COPY TO CURRENT menu commands.
 Changes are effective at the time you make them. - SCSI command You can change the current data by sending a Mode Select command.
 Changes are immediate. - Upon reset Any power up or reset event causes the current data to immediately assume the saved data values.

-7.1.1.2 Saved Data
+8.1.1.2 Saved Data